Chrysthy/post-it-project/README.md

 - [X] Share through a link
 - [X] The notes will delete automatically 5 minutes after being opened
 - [X] The notes will expire in 2 days if not opened
+- [X] Backend integration with Node.js and Expres
+- [X] Data storage with SQLite3

 <br>